Audience-Kayela/notes/php_notes.md

 | >=       | Greater or Equal   |
 | <=>      | Spaceship operator |

-The spaceship operator, compares both operands to each other results in 1 if left operand is greater results in -1 if right operand is greater results in 0 if both operands are equal
+## The spaceship operator, compares both operands to each other:

+    1. results in 1 if left operand is greater
+    2. results in -1 if right operand is greater
+    3. results in 0 if both operands are equal

 # Logical operators